 A: If you’re already a whiz at grammar and punctuation, great!
 However, if you’re not 100% confident that you are punctuating correctly (especially with dialogue), using tenses in the right way, and ensuring your grammar is spot on, then you want to acquire these skills.
 Remember, you only have one chance to make a first impression.
 Your story may be awesome, but you don’t want publishers to be distracted by grammar and punctuation errors.
 Only a very patient publisher will overlook these things, while others will put you in the “too hard” basket.
 When you can polish your words, you give your story the best chance for success.

 Q: Will there be any feedback, so I can tell if I’m getting things right?

-A: You’ll be provided with comprehensive exercises and quizzes so that you can practice your newly acquired grammar and punctuation skills.
+A: You’ll be provided with comprehensive exercises so that you can practice your newly acquired grammar and punctuation skills.
 Don’t worry, we’ll provide you with the answers!
 As this is a self-paced course, there is no one-on-one feedback.

 Q: Will this course help me if I want to become a fiction copy editor?